HenrykZschuppan/TableViewColumnResizer/README.md

     // Optionally keep the instance if you need forceResizeColumns() later
     // TableViewColumnResizer<MyDataType> resizer = TableViewColumnResizer.install(myTableView);
     ```

-You may want to fine tune with a border width, set the HORIZONTAL_PADDING_BUFFER        = 0;  // fine tune this manually, for example if border width is 1 times 2 = 2
+## You may want to fine tune the table header width calculation with respecting a border width

+Go into class TableViewColumnResizer<T> and set the HORIZONTAL_PADDING_BUFFER        = 0;
+// fine tune this manually, for example if border width is 1 times 2 = 2

 ## Public Methods